AndersonRayner/MECSEE129/README.md

 ```

 ### Install ROS and Arduino
-Install ROS on a RaspberryPi 4 is a little difficult so this repo contains an install script.
+Installing ROS on a Raspberry Pi 4 is a little difficult so this repo contains an install script.
 Firstly, clone the git repo
 ```
 git clone https://github.com/AndersonRayner/MECSEE129.git
 ```